Earn Your Master’s in Clinical Mental Health Counseling Degree

 Study How to Help Others Maintain Healthy Lives

 Effective mental health counselors are strong communicators, active listeners and empathetic, compassionate people who are able to make genuine connections with their clients.
 In this degree program, you will explore the client-counselor relationship and learn to establish appropriate boundaries.
 You will learn how to evaluate scientific research and apply evidence-based information to your practice.
-All MS in clinical mental health counseling students also complete the Career Counseling course, which provides a broad understanding of career development and decisions as a mental health counselor.
+All master's degree in mental health counseling students also complete the career counseling course, which provides a broad understanding of career development and decisions as a clinical mental health counselor.

 Additionally, in courses such as Substance Use Disorders and Addictions, Counseling the Culturally Diverse and Group Counseling, students will study these key topic areas:

 - The stages, processes and effects of substance use disorders, including the social and psychological dynamics of these disorders

 - Theories of multicultural counseling and identity development